Scotland’s crap media service

-The ‘gremlin’ in question will have been a call from a Downing Street official to MI6 to pull the plug.
+The ‘gremlin’ in question was probably a call from a Downing Street official to MI6 to pull the plug.
 It’s the same process that saw the highly successful Outlander drama series blocked from UK transmission.
 “We dare not get the natives restless.”

 Will a BBC employee break ranks and admit government interference?
-It can happen, has happened in the past, when Special Branch demanded documentary tapes of a spy satellite be handed over to them, a documentary recorded by a BBC Scotland team.
-(After a token skirmish, they were handed over.)
-With the internet able to get reports of events to people almost as they are in progress, quicker than newspapers or television, why bother strangling news?
+It can happen, has happened.
+In-house journalist Paul Mason walked because ‘The BBC is a unionist institution’.
+And there was the fracas over Special Branch demanding documentary tapes of a spy satellite be handed over to them, a documentary recorded by a BBC Scotland team.
+After a token skirmish, they were handed over.

-The intention is not to block it entirely, but to delay it so that when an ‘approved’ edited version is shown it appears old, stale news.
-Its impact is thereby diminished.
+Why strangle news?
+The intention is not to block it entirely, but to delay it so that when an ‘approved’ edited version is shown it appears old, stale news. the impact diminished.

-Readers might like to do as I do, stop listening to ‘Call Kaye’ on BBC Radio Scotland – it only induces heart palpitations – with its never-ending array of extremist right-wing bigots, hot under the collar SNP supporters hoping common sense wins the day, and a line of terribly English-speaking experts leaving listeners with the impression Scotland has none of its own.
+Readers might like to follow my lead, stop listening to BBC news of Scotland, it only induces heart palpitations.
+With its never-ending array of extremist right-wing bigots, hot under the collar SNP supporters hoping common sense wins the day, and a line of English-speaking experts we are served only news drowned in Westminster sauce.

 Tune into Irish Radio.